 Like any industry, salary can vary from business to business.
 The average recruitment consultant's salary can significantly increase depending on the location, performance, and bonus schemes that may be on offer.
 Depending on your role and previous experience, you may be offered a basic salary plus a performance-related bonus or commission.

-Not only do consultants enjoy extra income through bonuses, the financial incentives on offer at most recruitment firms ensure that staff members’ wellbeing is cared for.
-From employee discounts and gym membership, to once in a lifetime reward schemes that allow high performers to travel to destinations such as New York and Las Vegas.
+Not only do consultants enjoy extra income through bonuses, many recruitment firms also offer an excellent EVP (employee value proposition) that covers wellbeing and mental health.
+From employee discounts and gym membership, to reward schemes that allow high performers to travel to destinations such as New York and Las Vegas.

-Many working in the sector love the fast-paced nature of their job and the extra incentive of boosting your salary through commission can make the occasional extra hours worth it.
-Working in a recruitment agency may be demanding at times, however this tends to be balanced out with a range of staff incentive schemes and workplace perks.
+Many working in the sector love the extra incentive of boosting your salary through commission, which can make the occasional extra hours worth it.
+Working in a recruitment agency may be demanding at times, however this tends to be balanced with a range of staff incentive schemes and workplace perks.
 More recently, the industry has been investing significant resources into staff wellbeing initiatives and culture workshops.

 These schemes are enabling staff to voice their opinion on how the workplace can be improved, ensuring a transparent culture conducive to a happy working environment.